 Some English speakers coming to Uruguay have joined the local economy by operating a restaurant or retail shop.

 Uruguay has some of the highest quality agricultural land in the world.
-You'll find business opportunities in owning and leasing farmland,, agriculture support businesses, processing agricultural goods, storage, and shipping.
-A couple of crops that seem to be of popular with newcomers are olives and wine grapes.
+You'll find business opportunities in owning and leasing farmland, agriculture support businesses, processing agricultural goods, storage, and shipping.

 Several expats and international companies have started IT businesses in Uruguay, or have formed partnerships with Uruguayan IT companies.